 All it takes is grabbing some out of the freezer, tossing them in boiling salted water for a bit,

-and then covering them with a delicious sauce just waiting to be plated.
+and then covering them with a delicious sauce.

 Our first step is to gather the ingredients and prepare to make the filling.

-We cook the meat, and once it’s cooled, we put the filling in the food processor and pulse it several times until the texture of the filling is fine.
+We cook the meat, and once it's cooled, we put the filling in the food processor.
+Pulse the processor several times until the texture of the filling is fine.

-By the time the pasta is made and has rested on the counter, the filling has cooled.
-The pasta is now ready to go through the roller.
-Both the pasta roller attachment and the ravioli maker were gifts from our kids — do you think they were hinting? 🙂
+By the time the pasta finishes resting on the counter, the filling cooled.
+The pasta now goes ready through the roller.

-The third step is to pass the dough through the widest setting 4 times, folding the dough each time into thirds.
+In the third step we pass the dough through the widest setting 4 times, folding the dough each time into thirds.

 The dough becomes very pliable and durable as we continue to pass the dough through the thinner settings.